paragliding training center

 Discovery Flight students will be briefed on the basics of safely flying a paraglider.
 Afterwards, they will spend some time in our simulator getting familiar with the look and feel of flying a paraglider.

 All other students (except tandem students) will complete the first (3) sections of paraglider flight school.
 This includes instruction on forward launching a paraglider, basic flight skills, and the equipment used.
 If they have not already, students need to watch the series of short PG training videos on our webpage.
 After this, they will spend time in the simulator.
-When the student(s) are ready, we head out to the sod farms to fly.
+When the student(s) are ready, we head out to the turf farms to fly.

 In order for us to safely train, base winds can be from any direction but with no gusting.
 For tandem flights, the base wind must be less than 8 mph with no gusting.
 For Discovery Flights and P1 students, wind speed must be below 6 mph with no gusting.
 For P2 trainees wind speed must be less than 12 mph.
 For P3 and above trainees, wind speed must be less than 15 mph.
-Because of the topography, gusting at the sod farms indicates thermic conditions or atmospheric turbulence that may be much stronger right off the surface so we discourage training if it is present even though it is permissible to a limited amount for P2 and above trainees.
+Because of the topography, gusting at the turf farms indicates thermic conditions or atmospheric turbulence that may be much stronger right off the surface so we discourage training if it is present even though it is permissible to a limited amount for P2 and above trainees.
 This is the high altitude desert so we need to be extra careful concerning conditions at launch.

 Students (non-tandem) will be introduced to the function of the winch and how it works.